tanshen/fast-rcnn/README.md

 (Concerning to original README.md, please refer to README_ORIG.md.)
-# Implementation of *Fast R-CNN* on [Right Whale Recognition Dataset](https://www.kaggle.com/c/noaa-right-whale-recognition)
+# Training Fast R-CNN on [Right Whale Recognition Dataset](https://www.kaggle.com/c/noaa-right-whale-recognition)
 Before starting to train your Fast-RCNN on another dataset with this tutorial, please note:
 - in order to avoid unknown errors which are unrelated to below steps, ensure you've followed the original steps to reproduce the result of demo successfully.
 - For trouble-shooting, see the bottom of this file.